This article offers tons of comparison details of the Tula Explore vs. other infant carriers!

 The Ergobaby Omni has the Ergobaby shoulder padding and the Tula Explore has the Tula shoulder padding – this seems obvious but if you’ve loved one before, it can sometimes make sense to go with the same brand since the fit will be more familiar.
 Some petite women don’t love the Ergobaby shoulder straps and find them too thick/stiff.
 Tulas shoulder straps are well-padded but a bit softer.

 Although the structure of the body and adjustability buttons are virtually identical on both carriers, the body of the Tula Explore is softer and more flexible than the Ergobaby Omni.
-This is partly because the Tula is made from softer cotton while the Ergobaby is more of a canvas fabric.
-The other reason is that the Ergobaby has a thickly padded panel to support the baby’s legs in the forward facing position whereas the Tula has the standard Tula leg padding at the edges but the panels in the middle are more lightly padded.
-It’s honestly tbd as to whether the Ergobaby padding is better/ necessary.
-I definitely prefer the less padded body of the Tula both visually and in terms of it making the carrier seems less stiff/bulky.
+This is partly because the Tula is made from softer cotton while the Ergobaby is more of canvas fabric.
+The other reason is that the Ergobaby has a thickly padded panel to support the baby’s legs in the forward-facing position whereas the Tula has the standard Tula leg padding at the edges but the panels in the middle are more lightly padded.
+It’s honestly TBD as to whether the Ergobaby padding is better/ necessary.
+I definitely prefer the less padded body of the Tula both visually and in terms of it making the carrier seem less stiff/bulky.

-The straps on the Omni attach at the body of the carrier which means the straps can be crossed, which some people really like.
-The Tula straps cannot cross in back.
+The straps on the Omni attach to the body of the carrier which means the straps can be crossed, which some people really like.
+The Tula straps cannot cross in the back.

 Here’s the Omni with straps crossed:

 Small differences: the Ergobaby hood is attached and has a small pocket to tuck into.
 It is kind of bulky when tucked in there if you are not careful.
 The Tula’s hood is detachable and there is no pocket.